Tibia shaft fracture: Thermal necrosis of the tibial diaphysis

+Complex regional pain syndrome

+Complex regional pain syndrome may occur after prolonged cast immobilization.
+It presents with pain and swelling followed by limb atrophy.
+There may also be radiographic demineralization and ankle deformity.
+Treatment includes compression, early weight bearing, physical therapy, and adjunctive interventions when needed.

+Fat embolism

+Fat embolism results from marrow fat entering the circulation.
+Clinical findings include respiratory distress, neurologic changes, anemia, fever, and petechial rash.
+Severe cases may lead to systemic inflammation and organ dysfunction.

 Signs and symptoms

 Patients with tibial shaft fractures present with pain and localized swelling.
 Due to the pain they are unable to bear weight.
 There may be deformity, angulation, or malrotation of the leg.
 Fractures that are open (bone exposed or breaking the skin) are common.

 Mechanism

 Since approximately one third of the tibia lies directly beneath the skin, open fractures are common compared to other long bones.
 These open fractures are most commonly caused by high velocity trauma (e.g. motor vehicle collisions), while closed fractures most commonly occur from sports injuries or falls.
 Osteoporosis can be a contributing factor.
 Skiing and football (soccer) injuries are also common culprits.

 Diagnosis

 Examination

 Prior to realignment and splinting an assessment is performed to ensure there are no open wounds, soft-tissue contusions, or neurovascular injuries.

 Radiography

 Anteroposterior (AP) and lateral radiographs the include the entire length of the lower leg (knee to ankle) are highly sensitive and specific for tibial shaft fractures.